luispierro/project-codeinstitute/README.md

 ## Testing

+Code was passed thru PEP8 linter and no problems were identified.
 The website was developed and thought for three major screen sizes: Phones -max 599px; Tablet -min 600px; Laptops and Desktops- min 992px.
+Given invalid file extensios anda long data sats..

 It was tested using the inspect feature of the chrome browser and my actual phone and tablet.